vcj/drums/index.md

 ### What's out there

-Obviously the first thing to do is see what already exists.
+Obviously the first thing to do is see what else is out there, what already exists.
+What I found tended to fit into one of three categories:

+>1 Maps of Music

 ---

 ### Category Name 2